California in the American Civil War: Secessionist militias

 Notable as the only successfully formed pro-Southern militia unit, the Los Angeles Mounted Rifles was organized on March 7, 1861, in Los Angeles County.
 It included more than a few Californios in its leadership and its ranks, including the County Sheriff Tomas Avila Sanchez.
 Its leader was one of his Undersheriffs Alonzo Ridley and included several of his deputies.

 A. J. King, another Undersheriff of Los Angeles County (and former member of the earlier "Monte Rangers"), and other influential men in El Monte, formed another secessionist militia, the Monte Mounted Rifles on March 23, 1861.
 However, A. J. King soon ran afoul of Federal authorities.
-According to the Sacramento Union of April 30, 1861, King was brought before Colonel Carleton and was made to take an oath of allegiance to the Union and was then released.
+According to the Sacramento Union of April 30, 1861, King was brought before Colonel Carleton and made to take an oath of allegiance to the Union and then released.
 On April 26, 1861, the Monte Mounted Rifles had asked Governor Downey for arms.
-The governor sent the arms, but army officers at San Pedro held them up, preventing the activation of the Monte Mounted Rifles.
+The governor sent arms, but army officers at San Pedro stopped the shipment, preventing the activation of the Monte Mounted Rifles.

 On March 28, 1861, the newly formed Arizona Territory voted to separate from New Mexico Territory and join the Confederacy.
-This had increased Union officials' fears of a secessionist design to separate Southern California from the state and join the Confederacy.
+This increased Union officials' fears of a secessionist plan to separate southern California from the state and join the Confederacy.
 This fear was based on the demonstrated desire for separation in the vote for the Pico Act, the strength of secessionists in the area and their declared intentions and activities, especially in forming militia companies.

+In February of 1861 in the northern part of San Joaquin County, a party of 30 men were drilling under a Bear Flag.
+Later the group requested the services of a local Mexican-American War Veteran to act as their drill sergeant but he declined.